karharadon/StTvTest/README.md

 To execute tests in chrome add "-Dbrowser=firefox" into command line.
 E.x. mvn test -Dsuite=UItests.xml -Dbrowser=firefox.
 By default it starts chrome.

 P.S.: This project is not finished.
 It is for training, so there are some extra libraries, annotations, etc.
-At this moment there some issues: 1. firefox shows too much information in terminal.
+At this moment there are some issues(on my machine): 1. firefox shows too much information in terminal.
 2. chrome hangs and show window only after test, but with ready test results:)
 I am going to fix these issues after Christmas.
-Maybe all will be good on your environment.
+Maybe all will be good on your machine.